eeshvardasikcm/eeshvardasikcm/README.md

 In no way at all are my actions or words to be interpreted as official representations of the International Krishna Chaitanya Mission.

-## New with eeshvardasikcm Github

-### Google Carbon Project and Google Test

-I worked for Google Carbon Project for a few months by engaging in dialogue and working toward a long term testing solution that Google Carbon Project leads asked me to do.
-I now feel it may be better if I Switch to the Google Test team to help work toward the testing realization that one Google Carbon Project lead was asking me to do.

-It may not be until 2015 until I am able to make contributions to Google Test, a fork of Google Test, or a derivative version of Google Test.
-It will take $15 million to get me off of this path that I set for my career advance.
-I am happy to have been able to work with Google Carbon Project and I am dedicated to helping Google Carbon Project realize its potential.

 ### AyurProject

 [AyurProject](https://github.com/eeshvardasikcm?tab=projects)